-How it all started…A career in Country Music didn’t even seem like a possibility for aspiring artist, Kate Hasting.
-Growing up near the small town of New Carlisle Ohio, Kate was involved in any type of performing the community had to offer – but the bright lights of Nashville seemed just a little too far out of reach.
-“Most people around here stay here.
+How it all started…A career in country music didn’t even seem like a possibility for country music artist Kate Hasting.
+Growing up near the small town of New Carlisle, OH, Kate was involved in any type of performing the community had to offer – but the bright lights of Nashville seemed just a little too far out of reach.
+“Most people born here, stay here.
 Why wouldn’t they?
-Our community has everything you need.
-I love the small town feeling of knowing my way around and knowing everyone,” Kate reflects, “I guess the thought of leaving New Carlisle or my family to further my love for writing and singing seemed a little far-fetched”.
+Our community has everything one needs.
+I love the small town feeling of knowing nearly everyone and knowing my way around.”
+Kate reflects, “I guess the thought of leaving New Carlisle and my family to further my love for writing and singing seemed a little far-fetched.”

-Kate and Matt started frequenting Nashville and they were able to record their first original EP.
-“I really have Matt to thank for pushing me in the direction I’m headed now.”
-Kate says, “He has seen something in me from day one that I wasn’t always able to see.”
-Kate and Matt continue to work together while pursuing separate career goals.
+Kate and Matt started frequenting Nashville where they were able to record their first original EP.
+“I really have Matt to thank for pushing me in the direction I am headed now.
+He has seen something in me from day one that I was not always able to see.”
+The two continue to work together while pursuing separate career goals.

-On learning the ropes, Kate laughs, “I think it’s a little silly that some people move to Nashville wanting to play in the “majors” without first playing the “minors”.
-I think you have to play for five people before you can ever consider playing for 5,000!
-At my first show in Nashville I didn’t have a wireless microphone…I walked too far and unplugged myself in the middle of a song.
-Delivering your music properly is as important as writing it well.”
-“It has all been kind of crazy, I went from having a few friends come to hear me at a coffee shop on ‘open mic’ night, to our band singing for 2000 people opening the Kellie Pickler show,” Kate laughs.
-“Things have definitely changed!”
+On learning the ropes, Kate laughs, “I think it is a little silly that some people move to Nashville wanting to play in the “majors” without first playing the “minors.”
+I think one has to play for five people before he/she can ever consider playing for 5,000!
+At my first show in Nashville I did not have a wireless microphone…I walked too far and unplugged myself in the middle of a song.
+Delivering music properly is as important as writing it well.
+It has all been kind of crazy since I went from having a few friends come to hear me at a coffee shop on ‘open mic’ night, to our band singing for 2,000 people opening for the Kellie Pickler show.
+Things have definitely changed!”

-The Kate Hasting Band recently released their new EP, “Country Music” recorded with Grammy-winning Nashville producer, Chad Carlson along with guitarist and co-producer, Rob McNelley.
-“We wanted to create a record that you want to listen to from start to finish,” remarks Hasting.
-“I write and sing about the things I experienced growing up on a farm and living in a small community, while adding enough edge to get people out of their seats and dancing at a show!”
+The Kate Hasting Band recently released its new EP, “Country Music” recorded with Grammy-winning Nashville producer Chad Carlson along with guitarist and co-producer Rob McNelley.
+“We wanted to create a record that our fans want to listen to from start to finish.
+I write and sing about the things I experienced growing up on a farm and living in a small community while adding enough edge to get people out of their seats and to dance at a show!”

 Come along on the ride with The Kate Hasting Band!